 6 Possible Vertigo Causes

 There are a number of conditions that cause vertigo.
 However, we will just address 6 possible underlying causes here:

-- Head or Neck Trauma – Accidents and injuries, even ones that don’t seem so serious at the time, can later lead to vertigo.
-Concussions and whiplash injuries, in particular, often cause vertigo.
+Accidents and injuries, even ones that don’t seem so serious at the time, can later lead to vertigo.
+Concussions and whiplash injuries, in particular, often cause this symptom.
 Injuries may be due to auto accidents, sports injuries, slip and fall accidents, or any other number of traumas.

 Upper cervical subluxations can affect everything from how the brain receives signals regarding balance and spatial orientation to how well the ears can drain.
 The later is due to the proximity of the atlas (C1) to the Eustachian tubes, the tiny tubes that drain excess fluid away from the ears.
 Thus, it is imperative to consider the alignment of the top bones of the spine when a person is dealing with vertigo regardless of whether the vertigo is central (in the nervous system) or peripheral (in the vestibular system).